U2EZNeko/PPG-Public/README.md

 - The script is supposed to add used genres to the Playlist Description.
 This works on my PC but not on my VM for some reason, i had to change 2 lines of code there, check the "Not Working" section.

-- Depending on your database size and processor power it may take a good chunk of time to fetch the unique genres.
+- Depending on your database size and processor power it may take a good chunk of time to fetch the unique genres and songs.
 This is expected, not much you can do to speed it up.

 ## Not working